Boat shipping quotes.

 HOW MUCH DOES BOAT TRANSPORTATION COST?

 The cost for boat transportation depends on the distance and the needs for your boat to be safely transported.
-The average cost is around $650 to $1,200 for longer hauls and $150 to $350 for shorter distance transport.
+The average cost is around $60000 to $1,20000 for longer hauls and $150 to $350 for shorter distance transport.
+You get the idea.